 In this section

-Any human research project that has received approval at
+program.
+We can monitor any human research project that has received approval at

-objectives of the program are to:
+aims of the monitoring program are to:

-RCH is required to monitor all
+The RCH is required to monitor all

 approved research in accordance with the National Health and Medical Research